 A popular upright columnar evergreen for general home landscape use featuring dense dark green foliage; will grow quite tall, makes an excellent vertical accent, hardy and adaptable, takes pruning well; best with some sun, protect from drying winds

 Black Cedar has dark green foliage.
 The scale-like leaves remain dark green throughout the winter.

-Whitebark Himalayan Birch is a deciduous tree with a strong central leader and a shapely oval form.
+Black Cedar is a dense multi-stemmed evergreen tree with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 Planting & Growing

-Whitebark Himalayan Birch will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
-It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.
+Black Cedar will grow to be about 20 feet tall at maturity, with a spread of 7 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
-It is somewhat tolerant of urban pollution.
+It is not particular as to soil type or pH.
+It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America.
+This is a selection of a native North American species.

 *Some photos are of mature plants that are several years old.
 You will be receiving a smaller, less mature plant that will need time to reach its mature size.